-BOB GIRARD: People saw the gun.
+"People saw the gun.
 It was pretty easy to spot.
-He wasn't concealing it.
-It was right out in the open, and he created a reaction in the store.
+He wasn't concealing it," Girard says.
+"It was right out in the open, and he created a reaction in the store."

-"There was a note that was discovered during the investigative detention that reflected that he was exercising his First and Second Amendment rights.
+"There was a note that was discovered during the investigative detention that reflected that he was exercising his First and Second Amendment rights," Roberts says.

-ROBERTS: What was the necessity of carrying it in there and alarming, you know, mothers, fathers and their children?
-And it alarmed us.
-I mean, it alarms law enforcement.
+"What was the necessity of carrying it in there and alarming mothers, fathers and their children?"
+Roberts says.
+"And it alarmed us.
+It alarms law enforcement."

 "By not having people carry openly, but by forcing them to conceal their firearm, we're treating them as somehow unwholesome.
-We're treating gun owners like some kind of a criminal.
-What the open carry movement is trying to do is to normalize the presence of firearms in daily life.
+We're treating gun holders like some kind of criminal," says John Pierce, who founded the group.
+"What the open carry movement is trying to do is to normalize the presence of firearms in daily life."

-"If this person can walk into the Kroger in Charlottesville with a loaded weapon, can he walk into the store where the governor is shopping or where the attorney general is shopping?
+"If this person can walk into the Kroger in Charlottesville with a loaded weapon, can he walk into the store where the governor is shopping or where the attorney general is shopping?" he asks.